 Collecting the Delegate Badge and Festival Kit

-Go to your selected venue and show the festival ID and an identity card at the MAMI counter (usually near or inside the theatre’s ticket counter).
+Show the BMS confirmation ID and an identity card at the MAMI counter.
 Unfortunately, you have to go there by yourself to pick them up; no substitutes.
 You should receive the following:

 - Delegate badge (festival ID card)